netbymatt/ws4kp/README.md

 **Kiosk:** Immediately activates kiosk mode, which hides all settings.
 Exit by refreshing the page or using `Ctrl-K`.
 (Kiosk mode is similar to clicking the "Fullscreen" icon, but scales to the current browser viewport instead of activating the browser's actual "Fullscreen" mode.)

-**Sticky Kiosk:** When enabled, stores the kiosk mode preference in local storage so the page automatically enters kiosk mode on subsequent visits.
-This is particularly useful for iPhone and iPad users who want to create a Home Screen app experience:
+**Sticky Kiosk:** When enabled, stores the kiosk mode preference in local storage so the page automatically enters kiosk mode (maximizing the size of the main weather display without any settings) on subsequent visits.
+This feature is designed primarily for **iPhone and iPad users** who want to create a Home Screen app experience, since Mobile Safari doesn't support PWA installation via manifest.json or the Fullscreen API:

+**For iOS/iPadOS (Mobile Safari):**

 1. Tap the _Share_ icon and choose **Add to Home Screen**
 2. Adjust the name as desired and tap **Add**